ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with kidney cancer. Use the menu to see other pages.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the cancer returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

-If the cancer does return after the original treatment, it is called recurrent cancer.
+If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
-If you have had a partial nephrectomy already, a new tumor may form in that kidney.
-The recurrent tumor can be removed with another partial nephrectomy or with a radical nephrectomy.
+If you have had a partial nephrectomy already, a new tumor may form in the same kidney.
+The recurrent tumor can be removed with another partial nephrectomy or with a radical nephrectomy (see "Surgery," above).

 People with recurrent cancer often experience emotions such as disbelief or fear.
 You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.